Aiven-Labs/the-5-types-of-database/slides.typ

 #slide[
   == More about ValKey

-  - In-memory, but persistent do disk
+  - In-memory, but persistent to disk
   - Think like a Python dictionary!
   - "Obvious" use is for caching, with the value expiry support
   - but also pub/sub support (SUBSCRIBE, UNSUBSCRIBE, PUBLISH)